rollup/rollup/docs/05-plugin-development.md

 In contrast to the [`transform`](guide/en/#transform) hook, this hook is never cached and can be used to get information about both cached and other modules, including the final shape of the `meta` property, the `code` and the `ast`.

-This hook will wait until all imports are resolved so that the information in `moduleInfo.importedIds` and `moduleInfo.dynamicallyImportedIds` is complete and accurate.
+This hook will wait until all imports are resolved so that the information in `moduleInfo.importedIds`, `moduleInfo.dynamicallyImportedIds`, `moduleInfo.importedIdResolutions`, and `moduleInfo.dynamicallyImportedIdResolutions` is complete and accurate.
 Note however that information about importing modules may be incomplete as additional importers could be discovered later.
 If you need this information, use the [`buildEnd`](guide/en/#buildend) hook.

 #### `options`